Throughout life, we all encounter many viruses and bacteria.

 - you come into contact with someone who has rubella

 - you have a rash or come into contact with anyone who does

 It's unlikely you have rubella in these circumstances, but you may need a blood test to check.

 If you're pregnant and are not sure whether you've had 2 doses of the MMR vaccine, ask your GP practice to check your vaccination history.

 If you have not had both doses or there's no record, you should ask for the vaccine when you go for your 6-week postnatal check after the birth.
 This will protect you in any future pregnancies.

 STIs often have no symptoms, so you may not know if you have one.
 However, many STIs can affect your baby's health both during pregnancy and after the birth.

 If you have any reason to believe you or your partner may have an STI, go for a check-up as soon as possible.
 You can ask your GP or midwife.
-If you prefer, you can go to a genitourinary medicine (GUM) clinic or sexual health clinic.
+If you prefer, you can go to a sexual health clinic.
 Confidentiality is guaranteed.

-If you're under 25, you can also visit a Brook centre for free confidential advice, or you can contact the National Chlamydia Screening Programme for a free confidential test.
+If you're under 25, you can also visit a Brook centre for free confidential advice.
 You may also be able to order a free chlamydia test online.

-There's evidence the Zika virus causes birth defects if a woman catches it when she's pregnant.
+The Zika virus can cause birth defects if you catch it while pregnant.
 In particular, it can cause the baby to have an abnormally small head (microcephaly).